RazanTayyem/ReservationSystem/README.md

 # User Stories:

-1- As a user / admin I can log in by the shared username and password.
+1. As a YDRC staff I can log in by the shared username and password.

-2- As a user I can select any YDRC halls.
+2. As a YDRC staff I can see YDRC halls.

-3- As a user I can see all the events that related to each hall.
+3. As a YDRC staff I can see all events that related to each hall.

-4- As admin I can select any YDRC halls.
+4. As a YDRC staff I can book an event

-5- As admin I can see all pending events to select and approve each of them.
+5. As a YDRC admin I can see and approve all pending events

-6- As admin I can see all approved events and select them to see the details.

-7- As admin I can see all available dates and select any to reserve the hall in this date, also I can add all the needed details for this reservation.

-8- As a user / admin can log out of the account.
+8. As a user / admin can log out of the account.